WIND (AM)

 and broadcasting a conservative talk radio format.
 It is owned by the Salem Media Group with studios on NW Point Boulevard in Elk Grove Village.

 WIND transmits with 5,000 watts, using a directional antenna with a four-tower array, in Griffith, Indiana, near the Little Calumet River.
 Due to its location near the bottom of the AM dial, transmitter power, and the surrounding region's flat land, WIND's daytime signal covers much of Northeast Illinois, Northwest Indiana and Southeastern Wisconsin.
 Its nighttime pattern concentrates its signal in the Chicago and Milwaukee areas.

 Programming

 WIND carries the Salem Radio Network line up of hosts, including Dennis Prager, Hugh Hewitt, Mike Gallagher, Sebastian Gorka, Jay Sekulow and Charlie Kirk.
 From Premiere Networks, WIND also carries The Sean Hannity Show.
 WIND airs two local shows on weekdays, Chicago's Morning Answer with Amy Jacobson and Dan Proft, and Shaun Thompson in afternoons.
 Most hours begin with an update from Townhall News.

 Much of the weekend is devoted to specialty talk shows on money, health and real estate, some of which is paid brokered programming.
 WIND is the flagship station for Carl Amari and Lisa Wolf's nationally syndicated nostalgia & showbiz program "Hollywood 360" which airs Saturday evenings.
-"Beyond The Beltway" with Bruce DuMont is also heard on Sunday evenings.
+"Beyond The Beltway" with Bruce DuMont was also heard on Sunday evenings until January 19, 2025.
 Northern Illinois Huskies football games air in the fall.